-Whatever you do, do not use any common lubricants like WD-40, Three-In-One, sewing machine oil, 30-WT, Caramba, or anything like them.
-Not Vaseline, nor hi-tech greases, nor Mazola.
+Whatever you do, do not use any common lubricants like WD-40, Three-In-One, sewing machine oil, 30-WT or any automotive oils, Caramba, or anything like them.
+Not Vaseline, nor rank-and-file greases, nor Mazola.

 OK, we can consider the following to be basic tuner maintenance for any gear, as long as they're reasonably clean.